 - High and low temperature exposure

 - Environmental susceptibility

 In addition to lab testing, we have the ability to instrument vehicles with data acquisition equipment to evaluate “on road” vehicle performance and driver preferences.

-Please contact us at email@example.com if you would like to discuss your specific product or project requirements with a member of our engineering staff.
+Please contact our Engineering group if you would like to discuss your specific product or project requirements with a member of our engineering staff.